kokonut27/zsq/README.md

 2. Run z^2

-Create a file named `main.zsq`, which will contain all of your code.
+Create a file named `index.zsq`, which will contain all of your code.
 Then enter the following in the shell:
 ```
 $ cd zsq
 $ python main.py